JstuffJr/mam/doc/README.md

     important details that connect your programs with those assets once they have been loaded.

 *   Finally, a call to the `mamLoad` function.
-It simply receives the configuration object, and initiates the process of loading the assets.
+This function simply receives the configuration object, and initiates the process of loading the assets.

 These elements will be described in more detail in the following sections.